Nassau County, Florida: Media

-There are three newspapers in Nassau County.
-The largest, the Fernandina Beach News-Leader, is owned by Community Newspapers Incorporated, a media company headed by Tom Wood and Dink NeSmith.
-The Nassau County Record is also owned by Community Newspapers Incorporated.
-Both of these periodicals are available by subscription or from newsstands.
-The Westside Journal, an independent newspaper, is published by Florida Sun Printing, and is available for free through the mail and usually features submitted copy.
+Nassau County boasts three distinct newspapers.
+Among them, the prominent Fernandina Beach News-Leader holds the title of the largest.
+This publication is under the ownership of Community Newspapers Incorporated, a media enterprise helmed by Tom Wood and Dink NeSmith.
+Another noteworthy publication, the Nassau County Record, also falls within the ownership purview of Community Newspapers Incorporated.
+Both of these periodicals are accessible to the public through subscription or newsstands.

+Concurrently, The Westside Journal functions as an independent newspaper, its publication overseen by Florida Sun Printing.
+This particular newspaper is distributed for free via mail and typically showcases contributed content from various sources.